 On the 30th July 2019, The Financial Conduct Authority (FCA) announced proposals to ban contingent charging, a controversial pensions advice model where financial advisers only get paid if a pension transfer proceeds.
+After a lengthy consultation process, the ban on contingent charging has been given the go-ahead and will come into force on 1st October 2020.

 How does contingent charging work?